OCGN Investors Have Opportunity to Lead Ocugen, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 23, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ocugen, Inc. ("Ocugen" or the "Company") (NASDAQ: OCGN).
+LOS ANGELES, May 24, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Ocugen, Inc. ("Ocugen" or the "Company") (NASDAQ: OCGN).

 Class Period: May 8, 2020 – April 1, 2024